Amsterdam destination guide - the vibrant dutch capital city

 Amsterdam is one of the most famous cities in the world, with a unique way of life and a style all its own.
 Once an artistic and cultural hub to rival those among history’s greatest, Amsterdam now enjoys a reputation as a fascinating metropolis with an edgier side to it.

 A must-see for any traveller, Amsterdam is one of the most famous cities in the world, with a culture where the classic and the modern don’t just lie side-by-side, but work together in harmony.
-Beautiful baroque architecture from the 17th century which once played host to concert halls, merchants and more now house modern, cutting-edge restaurants, bars and clubs in one of the world’s most progressive and liberal cities.
+Amsterdam attractions include beautiful baroque architecture from the 17th century which once played host to concert halls, merchants and more now house modern, cutting-edge restaurants, bars and clubs in one of the world’s most progressive and liberal cities.

 What to see in Amsterdam

-Amsterdam has several excellent areas for shopping, with everything from trendy boutiques to big-name department stores all over the city.
+Amsterdam has several excellent areas for shopping, and you'll find everything from trendy boutiques to big-name department stores all over the city.
 Wander the cobbled streets and you’re sure to find something to take your fancy, whether you’re looking for fashion, fragrance, flowers or even diamonds.

-Art fans will love the Van Gogh museum, dedicated to one of Holland’s finest artistic exports, and the Rijksmuseum, with its large collection of Rembrandt works.
-The Stedelijk Museum is another must-see for art fans, with an excellent collection of modern art works which are often snapped up by the museum long before they catch the attention of the rest of the world.
-For a more classic art museum experience, the Hermitage Museum offers up treasures on loan from St Petersburg for the more discerning tourist.
+There's plenty for-art lovers too including the Van Gogh museum, dedicated to Holland’s most famous artisit, and the Rijksmuseum, with its large collection of Rembrandt works including the stunning "Night Watch".
+The Stedelijk Museum is another must-see for art fans, with its excellent collection of modern art works which are often snapped up by the museum long before they catch the attention of the rest of the world.
+For a more classic art museum experience, the Hermitage Museum has treasures on loan from St Petersburg.